riyazshaikh/funding-predict/README.md

 ## Usage
 [Live Demo](https://ventures-645.web.app)

-The demo allows you to do the following:
+The demo allows you to:
 1. Choose features for prediction (expensive to consider all of them)
 2. Train a simple neural network i.e. Sequential MLP with single hidden layer
 3. Observe training performance, and increase training epochs if necessary